Opinion: Their inspiring story became a Netflix film – now one of them is on trial

 Sarah Mardini faces charges of smuggling, espionage and leading a criminal organisation

-When Sarah and her sister Yusra, fleeing Syria, swam a sinking rubber dinghy to shore and saved the lives of her fellow passengers in the same sea where Sarah would later be arrested, her story captivated international media and politicians alike – and inspired the Netflix film The Swimmers.
+When Sarah Mardini and her sister Yusra, fleeing Syria, swam a sinking rubber dinghy to shore and saved the lives of their fellow passengers in the same sea where Sarah would later be arrested, the story captivated international media and politicians alike – and inspired the Netflix film The Swimmers.

-Now, however, Sarah Mardini and a colleague, Seán Binder, are on trial in Greece on charges of smuggling, espionage and leading a criminal organisation – all for working on a search and rescue boat that saved migrants from drowning.
+Now, however, Sarah and a colleague, Sean Binder, are on trial in Greece on charges of smuggling, espionage and leading a criminal organisation – all for working on a search and rescue boat that saved migrants from drowning.

 Human Rights Watch and UN human rights experts have decried the allegations, with Amnesty describing the trial as “farcical”.
 Farcical is exactly the word for it – not only due to the baseless nature of the allegations, but also as a reflection of how simultaneously poisonous and illogical the conversation on migration has become.

-Instead of discussing the legality of Greece’s migration policy – which includes unlawfully detaining humanitarians, forcing migrants to strip in the middle of the night as they attempt to cross the border and engaging in collective expulsion in flagrant violation of the European Convention on Human Rights – Sarah and Seán find themselves in a Kafkaesque trial that extorts the law to strip human rights, not to protect them.
+Instead of discussing the legality of Greece’s migration policy – which includes unlawfully detaining humanitarians, forcing migrants to undress in the middle of the night as they attempt to cross the border, and engaging in collective expulsion in flagrant violation of the European Convention on Human Rights – the focus is trained on Sarah and Sean, who find themselves in a Kafkaesque trial that exhorts the law to strip human rights, not protect them.

 Sarah’s experiences in particular indicate how far the Overton window has shifted.
 Now, alongside her co-defendants, she could face up to 20 years in prison.

-This is the logical conclusion of scaremongering rhetoric that labels migrants as intrinsically “illegal”.
+This is the logical conclusion of scaremongering rhetoric that labels migrants intrinsically “illegal”.
 But the term “illegal immigrant” is not borne out by any reading of international law.
-“Crimmigration” – where the punitive principles of criminal law are applied to immigration law – is not legally sound.
+“Crimmigration” – whereby the punitive principles of criminal law are applied to immigration law – is not legally sound.
 It’s a political stunt that hides behind legalese to appeal to the general public’s fear.
-The reality is that the persons who have a tenuous relationship with the law are not those standing trial – they’re the ones who display criminal apathy towards international law and play God with migrants’ lives.
+The reality is that those standing trial are not the ones who have a tenuous relationship with the law – that’s the people who display criminal apathy towards international law and play God with migrants’ lives.

-Certain groups within the migrants rights sphere have argued that campaigning on the criminalisation of solidarity, including cases such as Sarah and Seán’s, detracts from the criminalisation of migration.
-They have a point; the number of humanitarians who are criminalised pales in comparison to the number of migrants – 63 per cent of those in Greek prison are non-Greek nationals.
-And unlike humanitarians, who are often acquitted on a tide of international scrutiny, migrants very rarely are afforded such privilege.
+Certain groups within the migrants’ rights sphere have argued that campaigning against the criminalisation of solidarity, as seen in cases such as Sarah and Sean’s, diverts attention away from the criminalisation of migration.
+They have a point: the number of humanitarians who are criminalised pales in comparison with the number of migrants – 63 per cent of those in Greek prisons are non-Greek nationals.
+And unlike humanitarians, who are often acquitted on a tide of international scrutiny, migrants are very rarely afforded such privilege.

 But these are interdependent phenomena.
 If migrants are seen as criminals, then helping them stands to be criminalised too.
 In any case, without humanitarians patrolling choppy waters, there’s no search and rescue – and no oversight, giving authorities carte blanche to act with impunity.
 When authorities bar journalists and humanitarians from borders, as they did between Poland and Belarus, they’re paving the way for atrocity; I’ve heard first-hand from migrants crossing the Poland-Belarus border their horror as they saw the authorities digging shallow graves.
 Media silence always precedes repression.
 How can we resist when we don’t even know about the human rights violations we’re challenging?

-Regardless of what happens in court, the Greek government already has blood on their hands.
-Having held Sarah and Seán in pre-trial detention for 100 days, only to make them wait four years for trial, sends a clear message to humanitarians: stay away, or else.
-Though some humanitarians have refused to leave, with responsibilities at home others can’t justify the risk, fail to gain insurance, struggle to fundraise, or risk their organisations’ permits.
+Regardless of what happens in court, the Greek government already has blood on its hands.
+Holding Sarah and Sean in pre-trial detention for 100 days, only to make them wait four years for a trial, sends a clear message to humanitarians: stay away, or else.
+Though some humanitarians have refused to leave, others can’t justify the risk of staying, as they fail to obtain insurance, struggle to fundraise, or risk their organisations’ permits.
 Much of the sea between Greece and Turkey now remains unpatrolled.

-If indicted, this legalese fiction of “illegal immigration” risks becoming a legal reality.
-This is a trial that will define Europe – Sarah and Seán are fighting for their rights, but also for ours.
-If he can, as Seán memorably puts it, “be arrested for checking a pulse before a passport”, then so could we.
+If Sarah and Sean are indicted, this legalese fiction of “illegal immigration” risks becoming a legal reality.
+This is a trial that will define Europe – Sarah and Sean are fighting for their rights, but also for ours.
+As Sean memorably puts it, if he can “be arrested for checking a pulse before a passport”, then so could we.

 Join our commenting forum